 – Ansel Adams

 Your images can help tell the story of Larimer County's parks and open spaces.
-Selected photographs are used in annual reports, calendars, promotional materials, website, slide shows, and where a thousand words get boiled down to a single picture!
+Selected photographs are used in annual reports, calendars, promotional materials, newsletters, slideshows and where a thousand words get boiled down to a single picture.
 Be a parks and open spaces photographer.

-Thanks to these photographers for their time and talent in the last year, and for allowing the use of their art:
+Thank you to these photographers for their time and talent, and for allowing the use of their art:

 Devil's Backbone Sunrise

 |Jeff moved to the Fort Collins area more than 20 years ago.
 He has had a lifelong passion for photography of all types, and especially enjoys combining this passion with his love of the Front Range.
 He also enjoys spending time with his family.||